tfrce/project-megaphone/README.md

 By default

-* The script is date activated, and will come online on only **between 23rd and the 28th**
+* The script is date activated, and will come online on the 23rd and automatically shut off on the 28th
-* We only display the widget for people in **100km radius of Washington DC**, based off their IP address
+* We only display the widget for people in 100km radius of Washington DC, based off their IP address
 * A cookie is set with a 24 hour expiry
-* We only display this to desktop computers, and anyone on **mobile devices won't see it**
+* We only display this to desktop computers, and anyone on mobile devices won't see it

 _These can all be changed via custom configuration which you can find further down the page_